Nenkai/gt-modding-hub/docs/formats/adhoc/adch_adhoc_compiled.md

 ## Dissasembling

 The [GTAdhocToolchain](https://github.com/Nenkai/GTAdhocToolchain) can be used to dissasemble compiled `.adc` scripts into an assembly-like text file.
+Compiled builds can be acquired from the [Actions](https://github.com/Nenkai/GTAdhocToolchain/actions) page, clicking on the latest build, and scrolling to the bottom for a build's executable.

 ---